jamesdiacono/Replete/README.md

     document.body.append(img);

 #### options.browser_port, `--browser_port`
-The port number of the browser REPL, or `0` to assign an unused port.
-If omitted, the browser REPL will be unavailable.
+The port number of the WEBL, or `0` to assign an unused port.
+If omitted, the WEBL will be unavailable.

 #### options.browser_hostname, `--browser_hostname`
-The hostname of the browser REPL.
-When this option is omitted, the browser REPL listens only on localhost.
+The hostname of the WEBL.
+When this option is omitted, the WEBL listens only on localhost.

-A hostname of `"0.0.0.0"` exposes the browser REPL to the local network, making it possible to evaluate code in mobile browsers.
+A hostname of `"0.0.0.0"` exposes the WEBL to the local network, making it possible to evaluate code in mobile browsers.

-When exposing the browser REPL to the network, care should be taken to configure `options.headers` such that sensitive files are not accessible.
+When exposing the WEBL to the network, care should be taken to configure `options.headers` such that sensitive files are not accessible.

+#### options.browser_html, `--browser_html`
+The HTML served by the WEBL, providing an opportunity to modify WEBL semantics via pragmas such as `<DOCTYPE html>`.
+The default HTML is found in [webl_server.js](./webl/webl_server.js).

+The HTML must contain `<script type="module" src="webl_client.js"></script>` or the WEBL will not work.

+The `--browser_html` form takes a path to an HTML file, whereas `options.browser_html` expects an HTML string.

 ### Node.js REPL
 [Node.js](https://nodejs.org) is a command-line runtime based on Google's V8 JavaScript engine.